-As a local business, you understand that first impressions are an important part in drawing in new customers.
+Any business owner will tell you that first impressions are an essential part of drawing in new customers.
 What does your current parking lot say about your business?

-Consider the importance of making a great first impression and add a line item in your 2016 budget to install a new asphalt parking lot.
-Don’t be discouraged to take on a big paving project.
-While parking lot installation can be a daunting process, doing your research and educating yourself on the do’s and don’t of asphalt installation can help you ease your worries.
+Consider the importance of making a great first impression and add a line item in your 2021 budget to install a new asphalt parking lot.
+While a parking lot installation can be a daunting process, doing your research and educating yourself on the do’s and don’t of asphalt installation can help you ease your worries.

-With 75 years of experience, here are three things we think every business should know before installing a parking lot.
+With over 75 years of experience, here are three things we think every business should know before installing a parking lot:

 1. Look for Experienced Asphalt Parking Lot Contractors